Updated T2K measurements of muon neutrino and antineutrino disappearance using 3.6 $\times$ 10$^{21}$ protons on target: Results and Discussion

 The best-fit values obtained for oscillation parameters describing neutrino oscillations are $\sin^2\theta_{23} = 0.47^{+0.11}_{-0.02}$ and $\Delta m^{2}_{32} = 2.48^{+0.05}_{-0.06}\times 10^{-3}\,\:\si{\square\electronvolt}$ and those describing antineutrino oscillations are $\sin^2\overline\theta_{23} = 0.45^{+0.16}_{-0.04}$ and $\Delta \overline m^{2}_{32} = 2.53^{+0.10}_{-0.11}\times 10^{-3}\,\:\si{\square\electronvolt}$.
 The best-fit values for both neutrino and antineutrino oscillations agree within the uncertainties.

-Based on the robustness checks, the bias on $\Delta m^{2}_{32}$ introduced by the choice of interaction model for $\nu$-mode (\nubar-mode) is estimated to be 1.40 (1.55)$\times 10^{-5}\:\si{\square\electronvolt}$, which is accounted for in the analysis by smearing the $\Delta\chi^{2}$ contour with additional Gaussian uncertainty.
+Based on the robustness checks, the bias on $\Delta m^{2}_{32}$ introduced by the limited flexibility of the neutrino interactions model for $\nu$-mode (\nubar-mode) is estimated to be 1.40 (1.55)$\times 10^{-5}\:\si{\square\electronvolt}$, which is accounted for in the analysis by smearing the $\Delta\chi^{2}$ contour with additional Gaussian uncertainty.
 As for the analysis in Ref.~\cite{T2K:2023smv}, the biggest bias was observed using an alternative model for pion secondary interactions.
 No bias is observed on the other oscillation parameters.